 Visit Glacier Point

 Lastly, Glacier Point is a must-see location for anyone visiting Yosemite National Park.
 Glacier Pass Road allows easy access to a large parking lot for Glacier Point, with a short paved trail leading visitors to the overlook.
 Glacier Point provides panoramic views of Half Dome, Nevada Falls, Vernal Falls and the valley floor.
 Tip: visit during the late afternoon and stay to witness sunset!

 Best Yosemite Hiking Trails

 Yosemite is home to some world class hiking trails!
 There are a range of short and easy options, a bunch of moderate trails, and some more strenuous and challenging routes.
-I suggest you choose a couple from the list below that are within your fitness range: You can also book a tour if you prefer exploring with a guide.
+I suggest you choose a couple from the list below that are within your fitness range: You can also book a hiking tour if you prefer exploring with a guide.

 - Lower Yosemite Falls: 0.5-miles from the trailhead, or 1.5-miles from Yosemite Village.